Atlanta Product Liability Lawyer

 Potential Defendants to Products Liability Case

-Sometimes the responsible party is a foreign company.
+Sometimes, the responsible party is a foreign company.
 This is often the case when there is an issue in the chain of distribution.
-Now, a qualified products liability attorney can help you sort these matters out, but generally speaking, you can bring a case against all parties involved in the chain of distribution including:
+Now, a qualified products liability attorney can help you sort these matters out, but generally speaking, you can bring a case against all parties involved in the chain of distribution, including:

-The manufacturer: including the manufacturer of the whole product or an individual part.
+This includes the manufacturer of the whole product or an individual part.
 This is commonly the case with certain types of products where one company will make a particular component, such as a car steering wheel, and another company will assemble these items into a final product.

 But, remember, you still have to prove that the defendant manufactured the product, that the product was defective when it left their control, and that this defective condition caused your injury.

-The wholesaler or distributor: acts as a middleman between the manufacturer and the retailer.
+Acts as a middleman between the manufacturer and the retailer.
 Unlike manufacturers, sellers and distributors are not strictly liable.
 Instead, you have to show that they were in some way negligent.
 This is typically accomplished by evidence that the company knew the product was defective and sold it anyway.

 Deadline for Bringing a Products Liability Case in Georgia

-Note that Georgia law imposes strict deadlines on all product liability cases.
+Note that Georgia law imposes strict deadlines on all product liability lawsuits.
 This is referred to as the statute of limitations, and it is generally two years for personal injury claims and four years for property damage claims.
 For that reason, it’s important to determine whether your case involves injury to your body or your property.

 However, Georgia does have an exception to the statute of limitations rule that may apply to your case.
 In most cases, an injury and the product that caused the harm are discovered right away.
-But, sometimes there is a delay that results in either the injury not manifesting itself for some time, or a person not finding out about the harmful product until months or years have passed.
+But, sometimes, there is a delay that results in either the injury not manifesting itself for some time or a person not finding out about the harmful product until months or years have passed.

 In these situations, Georgia law allows the statute of limitations clock to be paused or “tolled” until the victim discovers the injury and the product’s role in causing the harm.
 This is known as the discovery rule and it might apply in cases involving things like toxic chemicals or hazardous building materials.